 - A client Stream is a uni directional pipe, with the usual non-blocking asynchronous approach present elsewhere in squid.

 - Each pipe node has a data push function, and a data request function.
-This limits flexability - the data flow is no longer assembled at each step.
+This limits flexibility - the data flow is no longer assembled at each step.

 - An alternative approach is to pass each node in the pipe the call- back to use on each IO call.
 This allows the callbacks to be changed very easily by a participating node, but requires more maintenance in each node (store the callback to the most recent IO request in the nodes context.)
 Such an approach also prevents dynamically changing the pipeline from outside without an additional interface method to extract the callback and context from the next node.